what does it mean to be saved?

 Yeshua (Jesus) was approaching the hour of His capture, torture and crucifixion, so He poses a hypothetical question, "What shall I say Father, save me from this hour?"
 Did Yeshua being "saved from this hour" have anything to do with His being born again?
 Of course not.
 Again, this salvation had to do with His being saved from bondage and destruction, not of some spiritual re-birth.

-Lets look at an example of the apostle Paulís salvation during the period of ACTS.
+Lets look at an example of the apostle Paul’s salvation during the period of ACTS.

 Paul and his companions were sailing across the Mediterranean Sea for Italy when they were caught in a violent storm.
 Every man feared for his life, for if the storm overwhelmed the ship, which it had every indication of doing, they would surely all die.
 Therefore, "all hope that we should be saved was taken away".

 Again, like the previous passages, their being saved had nothing whatever to do with being born again.
 They were simply hoping to be saved from destruction.
-No matter how you squeeze it and twist it, you cannot make saved the same as born again.
+No matter how you squeeze it and twist it, you cannot make saved identical with being born again.
 Now I will concede that if one is born again, as a son of GOD, he may very well be saved from a host of destructive and enslaving situations.
-But that is a far cry different than the two being the same exact thing.
+But that is a far cry different than the two being the same exact same thing.